khanturr/khanturr/README.md

 ## 🎸 About Me

-I'm Hunter Purevbayar, a senior at Tufts University, pursuing a B.A. in Computer Science and Engineering Management.
-I'm passionate about machine learning, software engineering, and full-stack development.
+I'm Hunter Purevbayar, a senior at Tufts University, pursuing a B.S. in Computer Science.
+I'm passionate about data science, machine learning, and software engineering

 - 📍 Based in Boston, MA
-- 🌟 Open to job opportunities in ML and SWE
+- 🌟 Open to job opportunities in DS, ML, and SWE
 - 🎓 Expected graduation: May 2025

 ## 👨‍💻 Projects